Overview

 What to Bring

-- Your pistol with a quality holster (OWB or IWB, no retention holsters for this course)
+- Your pistol with a quality holster (OWB or IWB — no retention holsters for this course)

-- Minimum 3 magazines
+- 3 magazines or speedloaders

 Who This Course Is For

-- Concealed carriers who want to stress-test their skills
+- Graduates of Basic Pistol Marksmanship who want to continue their knowledge and skills progression

-- Experienced recreational shooters ready for structured progression
+- Experienced recreational shooters ready for structured progression or who want to stress-test their skills

 Who Should Consider a Different Course First